AI-SDLC

 Agent-Agnostic

-Works with Claude Code, Copilot, Cursor, Codex, or any LLM through a standard AgentRunner interface.
+Works with Claude Code, Copilot, Cursor, Codex, Aider, or any LLM through a standard AgentRunner interface.
+Harness adapter pattern keeps you portable.

 Adapter Contracts

-Swap Linear for Jira, GitHub for GitLab — pipeline definitions remain unchanged.
-Terraform-style providers.
+Swap Linear for Jira, GitHub for GitLab, OpenAI embeddings for self-hosted — pipeline definitions remain unchanged.
+Terraform-style provider pattern.

 Compliance by Design

-Maps to EU AI Act, NIST AI RMF, and ISO 42001.
-Risk-tier classification built into routing.
+Declare your compliance posture (RFC-0022); the framework derives gate defaults, attestation requirements, and retention.
+Maps to EU AI Act, NIST AI RMF, ISO 42001.

 SDKs for every stack